skywardpixel/mininet-vagrant/README.md

   repo's directory, and then append the output to your `~/.ssh/config` file.
   You can rename the host as you like (change the first line to `Host mininet`).
   Then in VSCode you can connect to the `mininet` host.

+  You can install the Python and Pylance extensions on the VM.
+You can add `/home/vagrant/mininet`, `/home/vagrant/pox`, `/home/vagrant/openflow` to the `"python.analysis.extraPaths"` settings to make code analysis work properly.

 ## Notes